timwilkbrandt/form-data-helper/README.md

 -CreateFormData function(parameters, files, createNewForm)
 type: method
 description: Creates and populates the form object.
-parameters: A json collection of the input types you want to pass in.
-See code example below.
+parameters: JSON object type.
+An array of key value pairs representing the collection of input types you want to pass in.
+See code example.
-files: A collection of Input elements, type file.
+files: A collection of input file type elements.
 The files that you wish to pass along in the form request.
 createNewForm: Boolean type.
 Determines if a new form should be created or a pre-existing one should be used.
 ```

 ```